-- Parents monitor their child’s attendance (e.g. Connect; SMS; authorising non-attendance).
+- Parents monitor their child’s attendance (e.g. Compass; SMS; authorising non-attendance).

-- Parents and teachers communicate regularly through telephone, email etc. They don’t rely upon the two scheduled parent evenings.
+- Parents and teachers communicate regularly through telephone, email etc. They do not rely upon scheduled parent evenings.

 - Parents support the college’s ethos and core values and role model behaviours.

 - Parents talk to their child about their learning and college experiences.
-If they sense there is something concerning their child, raise it with teachers and Student Services sooner rather than later.
+If they sense there is something concerning their child, raise it with teachers and SWAE (Student Wellbeing and Engagement) sooner rather than later.

 - Teachers inform parents when students are doing well and when they might be struggling.
 They seek to engage parent partnership and support.

-- Students are resilient, but actively seek help from teachers and Student Services when they experience difficulty, or they talk to their parents.
+- Students are resilient, but actively seek help from teachers and SWAE when they experience difficulty, or they talk to their parents.

 Every student will at some point encounter challenges at school.
 They might perform poorly in an assessment, make a poor decision that requires a consequence, experience bullying or experience disappointment.
 All of those things are a normal part of adolescent life and growth.
 It is at those times a positive and unified partnership which can make a real and lasting difference.

-Parents and students should be aware of Learning Area grades and progress during the semester, rather than waiting for parent evenings or end of semester written reports.
-The Connect portal provides parents and students with up to date information on student assessment and progress, while teacher email contact is also encouraged.
+Parents and students should be aware of Learning Area grades and progress during the semester, rather than waiting for parent evenings or end of semester reports.
+The Compass portal provides parents and students with up to date information on student assessment and progress, while teacher email contact is also encouraged.